JimKing100/techsearch/README.md

 preprocess - the preprocessing Jupyter notebooks

-- nlp.ipynb - The Natural Language Processing (NLP) module converting the raw scraped data into the top ten tech tokens.
+- nlp.ipynb - The Natural Language Processing (NLP) module converting the raw scraped data into the final dataframe.
 - scraper.ipynb - The Indeed.com scraping module used to scrape the raw job listings by job and city.

 configuration files - the files needed to set up and configure the proper environment